 The patients at nursing homes are at their most vulnerable.
 Because of their deteriorating physical and mental health, they must rely on others to help them with reading the mail and signing papers.
 This places them in a position where they can easily get defrauded and financially exploited.
 That is why it is important to have people your loved ones trust to handle economic decisions.

-At Givens Givens Sparks, we take nursing home abuse very seriously.
+At Robert Sparks Attorneys, we take nursing home abuse very seriously.
 Your loved ones should not have to go through that physical or emotional pain.
 If you believe your loved ones are being mistreated, call our Tampa nursing home abuse lawyers today and schedule your free consultation!